amandaguglieri/hackinglife/docs/metasploit.md

 # Run the exploit (Watch out, prompt is included)
 msf  exploit/cmd/linux/tcp_reverse> exploit

+# Run an exploit as a job by typing exploit -j
+exploit -j

 # See all sessions (Watch out, prompt is included)
 msf> sessions